-- having a return to work interview to ensure there are no underlying issues and discussing any problems the employee may have at work or at home
+- having a return to work interview to ensure there are no underlying issues.
+Discuss any problems the employee may have at work or at home.

 - taking disciplinary action if frequent sickness absence continues.

 - monitoring individual absence levels and relaying this back to the member of staff concerned.
-Maybe using The Bradford Factor technique which is designed specifically to help manage frequent short term absence
+Maybe using The Bradford Factor technique which is designed to help manage frequent short term absence.

-Frequently sick employees need to be managed appropriately and if the absences persist after return to work interviews it is advisable to consider taking disciplinary action.
-However, you must remain alert to the possibility that frequent sickness episodes may have an underlying cause that could be a disability or a protected characteristic under the Equality Act 2010.
-If an employee informs you of a problem in the workplace, such as bullying or harassment by a colleague, as an employer, there is the potential that you, the employer, may be vicariously liable.
-In such circumstances we advise that you take reasonable steps to show you have dealt with the situation appropriately.
+Frequently sick employees need to be managed appropriately.
+If the absences persist after return to work interviews, it is advisable to consider taking disciplinary action.
+However, you must remain alert to the possibility that frequent sickness episodes may have an underlying cause that could be a disability.
+There may be issues because of a protected characteristic under the Equality Act 2010.
+If an employee informs you of a problem in the workplace, such as bullying or harassment, there is the potential that as the employer, you may be liable.
+In such circumstances, we advise that you take reasonable steps to show you have dealt with the situation appropriately.

-It is good practice that employees who have taken frequent sick leave be invited to a return to work interview to discuss the absence and whether there is any underlying cause or problem.
-This may encourage employees to voice their anxieties and request any help needed, as well as ensuring the sickness absence policy is used fairly and appropriately.
-Consideration must also be made in some workplaces where cover has been arranged for future days – if the sick employee returns to work without giving you notice leaving you over staffed, you are within you’re your rights to send the ‘sick’ employee home without pay if your absence policy allows this.
+It is good practice that employees who have taken frequent sick leave be invited to a return to work interview.
+You can discuss the absence and whether there is any underlying cause or problem.
+This may encourage employees to voice their anxieties and ask for any help needed.
+Ensure the sickness absence policy is used fairly and appropriately.
+Consideration must also be made where cover has been arranged for future days, if the sick employee returns to work without giving notice.
+However, this could leave you over staffed.
+Therefore, you are within you’re your rights to send the ‘sick’ employee home without pay, if your absence policy allows this.

 Sickness prior to a disciplinary meeting

-Should an employee’s absenteeism lead to a disciplinary and becomes unwell just before or on the day of the interview, it is good practice to make sure the employee’s ill health is properly accommodated and give them the opportunity to put forward their case.
-As an employer, you may wish to adjourn the proceedings at least once where the employee becomes unwell and what period of the adjournment is appropriate will depend on the circumstances.
-Often it is the disciplinary proceedings that are the source of the illness and delaying proceedings may only exacerbate things for the employee.
+An employee’s absenteeism may lead to a disciplinary and they may become unwell just before or on the day of the interview.
+If so, it is good practice to make sure the employee’s ill health is properly accommodated. give them the opportunity to put forward their case.
+As an employer, you may wish to adjourn the proceedings at least once where the employee becomes unwell.
+What period of the adjournment is appropriate will depend on the circumstances.
+Often it is the disciplinary proceedings that are the source of the illness.
+Delaying proceedings may only make things worse for the employee.

-You may need to ask for advice from an occupational health practitioner to determine if the employee is fit enough to participate in the disciplinary process and on what adjustments, if any, may need to be made to accommodate their ill health.
-Whatever the reason is, as long as you have shown reasonable accommodation to deal with the employee’s sickness appropriately, any worker who may be suspected of ‘milking’ their illness can still be disciplined or dismissed for excessive time off work providing an appropriate procedure is followed.
+You may need to ask for advice from an occupational health practitioner.
+They can determine if the employee is fit enough to take part in the disciplinary process.
+You need to be able to show you have tried to make adjustments to help the employee attend the meeting.
+A worker who may be suspected of ‘milking’ their illness can still be disciplined.
+They can also be dismissed for excessive time off work, providing an appropriate procedure is followed.

-If you want to know more about how to deal with frequently sick employees, give us a call and talk through your options – 01706 565332
+If you want to know more about how to deal with frequently sick employees, give us a call – 01706 565332.
+Or email us on email@example.com

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
 Call us now on 01706 565332 to discuss how we may help you.